 Also as hypothesized, individuals who had suffered more traumatic events in their life, were more likely to present peritraumatic dissociation.
 These findings are consistent with the results of two meta-analyses (Brewin et al., 2000; Ozer et al., 2003).
 Our results highlight the key role that past trauma history plays in the response to a new traumatic event.
 As previous research has shown, previous traumatic experiences increase the likelihood of dissociating during a traumatic event (Bernstein and Putnam; 1986; Dutra, Bureau, Holmes, & Lyubchik, 2009).

 We also found that education was a protective factor, with persons with more years of education being less likely to present peritraumatic dissociation.
+This is an important finding that to the best of our knowledge has not been presented before.
 It may be that being more educated offers, in the extreme condition of a traumatic event, resources that allow a person to feel in control and deal with the situation without distancing the self from the experience.
 It could be that specific knowledge about how to deal with the unexpected situation, or a sense of self-agency related to having knowledge in general, are protective factors.
-Future research could test these hypotheses.
-This is an important finding that to the best of our knowledge has not been presented before.

-Aumento educaciòn aumenta recursos economicos – más recursos economicos para lidear con situacion traumatica (e.g. menos incertidumbre de cómo lidear económicamente con situación de gastos médicos).
-Puede estar asociado a mejor salud mental previa que no la estamos midiendo.
-La literatura muestra que mayor nivel educacional, más salud mental (ref social forces que me mandó Rodrigo).
-Aumenta recursos psicológicos

-Baja de CI se relaciona con baja educación y bajo CI se relaciona directamente con disociacipon.
-Personas sin trauma, pero con CI bajo se disociian.
-Hay pacientes disociativos que no es por trauma, es genético.
-Bajo CI relacionado con disociación
+It is also possible that in our sample individuals with less education had lower cognitive abilities and that this contributed to a greater dissociation tendency.
+This would be consistent with a recent review (McKinnon, Boyd, Frewen, Lanius, Jetly, Richardson, & Lanius, 2016) in which the authors report that most, though not all, of the scientific evidence supports the relation between the presence of dissociative experiences and decrements in neuropsychological functioning.
+According to this review, both chronic dissociation, and state dissociation, would be associated with reduced performance on measures of attention, executive functioning, and memory.

+Moreover, years of education are known to be highly correlated with income.
+Thus, part of the impact of the predictive power that education has on how much a person experiences peritraumatic dissociation may be explained by the fact that there is an observed association between education and mental health (Halpern-Manners, Schnabel, Hernandez, Silberg, & Eaves, 2016).
+It is possible that more economic resources to deal with a traumatic situation (e.g., medical expenses due to an accident) make the person feel less uncertain and more in control, which could diminish the tendency to dissociate.
+Higher income and/or higher education may also be associated to better mental health previous to the traumatic experience, which was not measured in our study.

 World happiness report 2017 (salud mental y educacion)

-Usar F1000 que sirve para trabajar referencias en word y google docs.
-Gratis en la UC.
-Entrar con correo UC desde la UC.

 Contrary to previous findings (Brewin et al., 2000; Ozer et al., 2003), we did not find that peritraumatic dissociation was significantly predicted by age, sex, and perceived social support.
 A plausible explanation for the finding that perceived social support was not a significant predictor is the fact data was collected right after the traumatic event, plausibly leaving no time for the person to receive social support to deal with the stressor.
 Nevertheless, it would be important to see if our findings are replicated with a larger sample that provides greater statistical power.